-Practicing healing and liberation through performance art, Black Feminism, and movement!
+Practicing healing and liberation through performance art, Black Feminist organizing, and embodied wellness practices!

 Image by Kalyn Jacobs.

-Healing the Black Body is an offering to create, build, and practice healing and liberation in Black Communities through performance art, Black Feminism, and movement.
-We offer performance rituals, youth leadership cultivation, and cultural organizing to make worlds and create futures of Black Freedom.
+Healing the Black Body is an offering to create, build, and practice healing and liberation in Black communities through performance art, Black feminist organizing, and embodied wellness practices.
+We offer a combined artist residency and healing justice community organizing fellowship, alongside our healing arts festival - Black Abundance, and more to make worlds and create futures of Black Freedom.

 Image by Kalyn Jacobs